cbonoz/chain22/README.md

 CaptChains
 ---

-Captchas on demand backed by Chainlink API calls and smart contracts on the BSC Testnet, Polygon, or other low fee blockchain network.
+Create Captchas on-demand backed by Chainlink API calls and smart contracts on the BSC Testnet or Polygon Mumbai chains.

-Captchains is a platform for validating site visitors or user actions by requiring users to validate they are human by the ability to research the answer to an API-driven question - rather than an image.
+Captchains is a platform for validating site visitors or user actions by requiring users to validate they are human by the ability to research the answer to an API-driven question - rather than images alone.

 LIVE DEMO HERE: <a href="https://captchains.surge.sh" target="_blank">captchains.surge.sh</a> (live deployment instance restriction is that you must be on BSC Testnet)